Internal State of Stretch

 header: seq: 70999 stamp: secs: 1420 nsecs: 2000000 frame_id: '' name: [joint_arm_l0, joint_arm_l1, joint_arm_l2, joint_arm_l3, joint_gripper_finger_left, joint_gripper_finger_right, joint_head_pan, joint_head_tilt, joint_left_wheel, joint_lift, joint_right_wheel, joint_wrist_yaw] position: [-1.6137320244357253e-08, -2.9392484829061376e-07, -2.8036125938539207e-07, -2.056847528567165e-07, -2.0518734302754638e-06, -5.98271107676851e-06, 2.9291786329821434e-07, 1.3802900147297237e-06, 0.08154086954434359, 1.4361499260374905e-07, 0.4139061738340768, 9.32603306580404e-07] velocity: [0.00015598730463972836, -0.00029395074514369584, -0.0002803845454217379, 1.322424459109634e-05, -0.00035084643762840415, 0.0012164337445918797, 0.0002138814988808099, 0.00010419792027496809, 4.0575263146426684e-05, 0.00022487596895736357, -0.0007751929074042957, 0.0002451588607332439] effort: [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0] ---

-Additionally, if you type
+Additionally, if you were to type

 The graph allows a user to observe and affirm if topics are broadcasted to the correct nodes.
 This method can also be utilized to debug communication issues.